Canada’s National Adaptation Strategy

 • Climate-resilient infrastructure: The Disaster Mitigation and Adaptation Fund supports communities better prepare for, and withstand, the potential impacts of natural disasters, including climate-driven extreme events such as flooding, wildfires, drought and permafrost thaw, to prevent infrastructure failures and protect Canadians and their livelihoods.

-• Climate services: The Canadian Centre for Climate Services provides Canadians, across regions and sectors, with locally-relevant information and support to integrate climate change into decision-making.
-For example, the CCCS supports ClimateData.ca, a collaborative climate information portal that enables people across Canada to access, visualize, and analyze climate data; and provides related information and tools to support adaptation planning.
+• Climate services: The Canadian Centre for Climate Services (CCCS) provides Canadians, across regions and sectors, with locally relevant data, information, training, tools and support to integrate climate change into decision-making.
+For example, the CCCS supports Climate Data Canada, a collaborative climate information portal that enables people across Canada to access, visualize and analyze climate data.

-Provincial and territorial governments have important and unique roles to play on adaptation in their jurisdictions, particularly in relation to property and civil rights.
+Provincial governments have important and unique roles to play on adaptation in their jurisdictions, particularly in relation to property and civil rights.
 As a result, provincial and territorial governments are able to advance adaptation in areas such as:

-Illustrative action: Cross-government collaboration
+Illustrative Action: Cross-governmental collaboration

-Illustrative action: Knowledge sharing and collaboration:
+Illustrative Action: Knowledge sharing and collaboration:

-Illustrative action: Health equity and climate change
+Illustrative Action: Health equity and climate change

-Illustrative action: Peer learning
+Illustrative Action: Peer learning

 Electricity Canada, the national forum and voice of the evolving and innovative electricity business in Canada, developed climate adaptation planning guidelines for electricity companies in Canada.
 The guidelines are recommended processes for utilities to follow when creating tailored company-specific adaptation plans.
 Given the diverse geography and structure of the electricity sector in Canada, a series of workshops were also delivered across the country to work hands-on with utilities in interpreting and applying the proposed guidelines.

-Illustrative action: Professional training and guidelines
+Illustrative Action: Professional training and guidelines

 The Canadian Association of Physicians for the Environment’s Climate Change Toolkit for Health Professionals has eight modules that can each be used as tools for health professionals and students in health care and public health sectors to engage more directly on climate change with their patients, and to prepare for climate change in their workplaces and communities.

-Illustrative action: Raising education and public awareness
+Illustrative Action: Raising education and public awareness

 Dairy Farmers of Canada, the national policy, advocacy and promotional organization representing Canadian dairy producers, developed the proAction program, a national quality assurance program for the Canadian dairy sector that includes a requirement for all dairy farmers in Canada to complete an Environmental Farm Plan (EFP).
-These plans help farmers assess their on-farm risks and map out a plan to manage and mitigate those risks (e.g., to nutrient management, soil health, water management and biodiversity).
+These plans help farmers assess their on-farm risks and map out a plan to manage and mitigate those risks (e.g., nutrient management, soil health, water management and biodiversity).
 As of 2017, over 40% of farms in Canada have an EFP in place, with support from federal, provincial and territorial governments that incentivize adoption of on-farm beneficial management practices.

-Illustrative action: Data, research, and knowledge mobilization
+Illustrative Action: Data, research and knowledge mobilization

-Illustrative action: Raising education and public awareness
+Illustrative Action: Raising education and public awareness

 For example, the University of British Columbia’s Faculty of Forestry’s Climate Vulnerability and Adaptation is offering “a flexible 8-week online program that provides forest professionals with an understanding of climate science, vulnerability assessments, adaptation development, and how it is applied to management and business case adaptation”.